onewelcome/identity-cloud-documentation/docs/products/access/topics/custom-authenticators/custom-authenticators-configuration.md

 Custom Authenticators is an optional component of Onegini Access.
 If you want to use it, enable the `Custom Authenticators` option described on the [Configure system features](../technical-app-management/system-features-config/system-features-config.md) page.

-Onegini Access uses the [Onegini Extension Engine](https://docs-single-tenant.onegini.com/msp/stable/extension-engine).
-You must [configure its connection](../technical-app-management/extension-engine/extension-engine-connection.md) before you can use the Custom Authenticators feature.

 ## Create or edit a Custom Authenticator

 Go to `Configuration` → `App configuration` → `Custom Authenticators` and add or edit a Custom Authenticator.